Gateway Commercial Finance

 Production costs that cannot be directly allocated to individual units are called indirect production costs.
 Examples include the salary of a warehouse supervisor and the rent of the building where your factory is located.

-To calculate the final individual cost of each unit of product or service that your company produces you need to consider both direct and indirect production costs.
+To calculate the final individual cost of each unit of product or service your company produces, you need to consider direct and indirect production costs.

-Indirect production costs need to be prorated and assigned to individual units to calculate the final production cost per unit.
-For example, if the salary of the factory supervisor was $5000 during a given month in which 10,000 chairs were produced; $0.5 of the supervisor cost should be assigned to the cost of each chair.
+Indirect production costs must be prorated and assigned to individual units to calculate the final cost per unit.
+For example, if the salary of the factory supervisor was $5000 during a given month in which 10,000 chairs were produced, $0.5 of the supervisor’s cost should be assigned to the cost of each chair.